dustin-archive/lowdown-js/README.md

 1. [Variables](#variables)
 1. [Other](#other)

-# Intro
-Intro to JavaScript.

-# Strings
-## Single or double quotes?
-Single quotes, meaning `'your string looks like this'`.

 ## `slice`, `substr`, and <s>`substring`</s>
 + `slice`
   + Use it if you know the start and end indexes.